-The incidence of asthma is high during childhood and teenage but decreases substantially during young adulthood.
-This study identified early-life risk factors for asthma in childhood; some remained important throughout teenage years and young adulthood. https://bit.ly/3nxGNal
+Take home message: The incidence of asthma was high during childhood and the teenages but decreased substantially during young adulthood.
+We identified early-life risk factors for asthma in childhood, some remained important throughout the teenage years and young adulthood.